shashank2123/Library-management-system-with-python-tkinter/README.md

 1) Keep all files in same folder
 2) Execute main.py file
 3) click on Admin
-4) Use e mail :- admin@gmail.com  and password :- password123 name does'nt matters
+4) Use e mail :- admin@gmail.com  and password :- password123 (name doesn't matters )
 5) For first execution insert some new book and new students